 The OTBB3 Follow-up study starts, a study to follow up and compare babies treated in the OTBB3 study with a cohort of untreated patients up to the age of four.

-Compassionate use is established in France to make oxytocin treatment available for neonates and infants with Prader-Willi syndrome.
+Compassionate use is ongoing in France to make oxytocin treatment available for neonates and infants with Prader-Willi syndrome.

 A scientific engineer and scientific & technical director of engineering companies, François has participated in numerous European research projects.
 François has played a key role in the Prader-Willi France association, from its creation in 1996, to its executive management in 2009 and serving on the scientific advisory board.
 François is a member of various governmental working groups on disability, and also participates in the discussion on health for opinion leaders.
 He is on the IPWSO Board of Trustees, where he represents France and shares his experience.
 His knowledge and role within the PWS community, as well as his understanding of the patients needs, are essential in the development of OT4B.